 When blurred vision isn't due to some serious eye problem it can be an early sign of diabetes.
 It happens because of the shifting of fluids which makes the lens of your eye swell and change shape.
-This affects the eyes ability to focus and think start to look blurry or fuzzy.
+This affects the eye's ability to focus and think starting to look blurry or fuzzy.

-These changes are usually reversible and your sight should go back to normal once your blood sugar levels stabilize with treatment.
+These changes are usually reversible and your site should go back to normal once your blood sugar levels stabilize with treatment.

 If diabetes is left untreated these changes can progress and lead to blindness.
 The scariest thing is that if worse comes to worst there's no going back from it.
 That's a big price to pay for ignoring a health problem.
 Once you regulate your blood sugar levels, your vision should return to normal.

 Obesity can be a sign of diabetes, but shedding pounds even if you do not try can also mean have the disease.
 In these cases, weight loss can happen for 2 reasons.

 Excess water loss in your body because of frequent urination or your body is not able to absorb all calories from the sugar in your blood.

 It's unexplained, you can probably guess that this weight loss doesn't come with the help of diet and exercise.